odoo/documentation/content/applications/services/helpdesk/overview/receiving_tickets.rst

 Edit the :guilabel:`Chat Input Placeholder` to change the text that appears in the box where visitors will type their replies.

-Change the :guilabel:`Livechat Button Color` and and the :guilabel:`Channel Header Color` by clicking a color bubble to open the color selection window.
+Change the :guilabel:`Livechat Button Color` and the :guilabel:`Channel Header Color` by clicking a color bubble to open the color selection window.
 Click the refresh icon to the right of the color bubbles to reset the colors to the default selection.